mcmlevi/Portfolio_Levi_de_koning/README.md

 # Custom Game Engines
 Year 2 main focus was custom game engines.
 For this year there where 2 main game engines we worked on namely Thorium and Frac.
 Thorium spanned for 8 weeks during the first semester of year 2 and Frac has been in development in one way or another for the third semester of year 2 and will run till june 2021.
 With the final goal releasing a game on itch.io

+These projects arent fully compilable due to not being able to share all needed files due to NDA so they can only be used as a reference on the github page itself.

 ## Thorium
 ![screen](https://user-images.githubusercontent.com/39926733/119725216-fa01c780-be6f-11eb-9c34-e966f7acc416.PNG)